Generally, teachers don’t expect gifts.

 - A class recipe book where each child writes by hand a recipe of their favorite dish with a drawing or photo of the dish.

-Gifts for the Male Teacher
+Gift ideas for the Male Teacher

 Finding a gift for a male teacher isn’t as difficult as one would think.